Naresea/splittermond4foundry/README.md

 -> JS unfortunately interprets 0 as "false value", which keeps Foundry from rendering this.
 Fixing this is on my TODO list, but not the most important thing.

-- performance drops when rolling a lot
--> Not exactly a known issue, more an anticipation.
-Since each rolled chat message contains event listeners for the buttons I guess performance might drop on longer chat logs than I tested.
-Cleaning the chat log or deleting old messages should fix that again.

 - The item lists look monotonous.
 -> Right, but the standardized look was the fastest way to implement things.
 I'll try to improve the look and feel.

-- The skill list is astronomically long.
--> I want to split it up into combat, general, and magic skills in the future

-- Combat skills require attributes?
--> They do, but the attributes aren't evaluated since weapon rolls are linked to the weapon you use

 - Consumable items are not "usable"
 -> I want to add a "use" button similar to the rolls eventually.